hasssanezzz/quarkus-crud/README.md

 * `DB_NAME`: Specifies the name of the database.
 * `DB_USERNAME`: Specifies the username for accessing the database.
 * `DB_PASSWORD`: Specifies the password for accessing the database.
+* `PG_VOLUME_PATH`: Specifies the path on the host machine where PostgreSQL database data will be stored in the container.

 Ensure that these environment variables are configured correctly before running the application.